aman-ka/Plantgrowingapp/README.md

 ![alt text](assets/ss.gif "Logo Title Text 1")

-## The app is not responsive as it is my first app
+The app is not responsive as it is my first app

-## Requesting correction regarding responsive and adaptive layout only for mobile # Plantgrowingapp
+Requesting correction regarding responsive and adaptive layout only for mobile

-## App run best in Pixel XL 4
+App run best in Pixel XL 4